SolaceProducts/pubsubplus-gke-quickstart/README.md

      * If you have purchased a Docker image of Solace PubSub+ Enterprise, Solace will give you information for how to download the compressed tar archive package from a secure Solace server.
 Contact Solace Support at support@solace.com if you require assistance.
 Then you can host this tar archive together with its MD5 on a file server and use the download URL as the image reference.

-### Step 3 (Optional): Place the message broker in Google Container Registry, using a script
+### Step 3 (Optional): Place the event broker in Google Container Registry, using a script

 **Hint:** You may skip this step if using the free PubSub+ Standard Edition available from the [Solace public Docker Hub registry](https://hub.docker.com/r/solace/solace-pubsub-standard/tags/ ).
 The docker registry reference to use will be `solace/solace-pubsub-standard:<TagName>`.